Use Bicep to manage secrets

 Work with secrets in pipelines

 • Avoid storing secrets in your code repository.
-For example, don't add secrets to parameter files, or to your pipeline definition YAML files.
+For example, don't add secrets to parameters files or to pipeline definition YAML files.

 • In GitHub Actions, use encrypted secrets to store secure data.
 Use secret scanning to detect any accidental commits of secrets.